Revised edition of the statutes

 In 1861 the Parliament of the United Kingdom passed the first of a long series of Statute Law Revision Acts.
-The most important action, was the nomination of Statute Law Committee by Lord Chancellor Cairns in 1868, the practical result of which was the issuing of the first edition of the Revised Statutes in eighteen volumes, bringing the revision of statute law down to 1886.
+The most important action was the nomination of a Statute Law Committee by Lord Chancellor Cairns in 1868, the practical result of which was the issuing of the first edition of the Revised Statutes in eighteen volumes, bringing the revision of statute law down to 1886.

 The third edition of The Statutes Revised was published by HMSO in 1950.
 The fourth revised edition of the statutes was called Statutes in Force.

 The Statute Law Committee was appointed for the purpose of superintending the publication of the first revised edition of the statutes.

 For the purpose of citation "Statutes Revised" may be abbreviated to "Rev Stat".

 Section 3 of the Statute Law Revision Act 1948 now provides:

 Section 3(1) of the Statute Law Revision Act 1950 now provides:

 Without prejudice to any other saving contained in the Statute Law Revision Act 1950, an omission made under the authority of section 3 of that Act does not affect the construction or interpretation of any statute.

 Where any Act cites or refers to another Act otherwise than by its short title, the short title may, in any revised edition of the statutes printed by authority, be printed in substitution for such citation or reference.

 Where an Act cites another Act by year, statute, session or chapter, or a section or other portion of another Act by number or letter, the reference must, unless the contrary intention appears, be read as referring, in the case of Acts included in any revised edition of the statutes printed by authority, to that edition.